Direct Tax

 REQUEST A CALL BACK

-The NBFC takeover ensures the business acquisition of one NBFC by another company, or NBFC registered under the Companies Act of 2013.
+The NBFC takeover is the process of acquisition of one NBFC by another company, or NBFC registered under the Companies Act of 2013.
 The NBFC acquisition process is governed under the Non-Banking Financial Companies (Approval of Acquisition or Transfer of Control) Directions of 2014 issued by the RBI.

 The NBFCs are acquired only after the approval of the Reserve Bank of India.
 The non-banking financial company takeover procedure is considered to be in its starting stage in India.
 The RBI simplified the non-banking financial company takeover process rather than the registration of a new NBFC company.